Phyxius/GitHub-Key-Sync/README.md

 ## Installation
 Configure `config.py` with appropriate information.
 It requires a URL to download, a path to a stored PGP public key, and a GitHub personal access token with permissions to read/write SSH keys.
 You will also need to `pip install requests PyGithub pgpy`.

+You probably will also want to add it to a scheduler like cron.